VladimirKarin/Fund-Raising-Project-Server-Side/README.md

         ```

 <a name="post-donations"></a>

-📥 POST /donations
+### 📥 POST /donations

--   Description: Creates a new donation for an idea, either by a registered or an unregistered user.
+-   Creates a new donation for an idea, either by a registered or an unregistered user.

     -   URL example:
         https://fund-raising-project-server-side.azurewebsites.net/donations